|

 Narrow was a theme that carried right through to our room.
 Inside the compartment was a bunk bed, a sink and a hand towel in the far end with a window above it and a small table that could be pulled out.

-The back of the door at a floor-to-ceiling mirror which gave the illusion of more space in the room.
+The back of the door had a floor-to-ceiling mirror, which gave the illusion of more space in the room.

 The wall opposite the bed had a locked door which led to the neighbouring room.
 This is a handy feature if you’re booking as a group.